-- 4. CDS items which may be destroyed instead of being held for evidence will be packaged in such a way as to protect the integrity of other items in the collection receptacle. - a.
-Such submissions will be accompanied by a properly completed Property Evidence Record (SO-258D), which clearly states that item(s) are to be destroyed. - 5.
-Incidents involving found CDS paraphernalia where there is no suspect will require completion of an Incident Report and the deputy will indicate in the narrative that the item(s) are to be destroyed. - 6.
-Submissions of marijuana less than 10 grams must be marked for destruction unless needed for a criminal investigation. - 7.
-Marijuana submitted for laboratory testing must be accompanied by a Request for Laboratory Examination Chain of Custody Log (MSP-67) and subsequently a marijuana testing approval letter from the State's Attorney's Office. - a.
-Marijuana will only be taken to the laboratory after the approval letter is received by the submitting deputy who shall forward a copy of the letter to PMU. - 8.
-All CDS will be placed into a CDS locker prior to the end of the member's tour of duty, with the proper documentation. - 9.
-CDS submitted for analysis will be transported to the appropriate laboratory by PMU personnel no later than 14 days from the date of submission to the PMU or from the date the testing approval letter was received. - 10.
+- i.
+Examples of Schedule IV substances include alprazolam (Xanax®), carisoprodol (Soma®), clonazepam (Klonopin®), clorazepate (Tranxene®), diazepam (Valium®), lorazepam (Ativan®), midazolam (Versed®), temazepam (Restoril®), and triazolam (Halcion®). - 2.
+Submissions will be placed in the designated receptacle. - 3.
+All CDS must be weighed prior to submission (see Evidence Submission Manual for details). - 4.
+Large quantities of CDS will be coordinated with the PMU. - 5.
+CDS items which may be destroyed instead of being held for evidence will be packaged in such a way as to protect the integrity of other items in the collection receptacle. - a.
+Such submissions will be accompanied by a properly completed Property Evidence Record (SO-258D), which clearly states that item(s) are to be destroyed. - 6.
+Incidents involving found CDS paraphernalia where there is no suspect will require completion of an Incident Report and the deputy will indicate in the narrative that the item(s) are to be destroyed. - 7.
+Submissions of cannabis that accompany a civil citation or juvenile citation must be marked for destruction on a case by case basis unless needed for a criminal investigation. - a.
+CDS (e.g., cannabis, suboxone, prescription medications) that the primary investigator has deemed legal to possess may be marked for release to the owner.

+- 8. Cannabis submitted for laboratory testing must be accompanied by a Request for Laboratory Examination Chain of Custody Log (MSP-67) and subsequently a cannabis testing approval letter from the State's Attorney's Office. - a.
+Cannabis will only be taken to the laboratory after the approval letter is received by the submitting deputy who will forward a copy of the letter to PMU. - 9.
+All CDS will be placed into a CDS locker prior to the end of the member's tour of duty, with the proper documentation. - 10.
+CDS submitted for analysis will be transported to the appropriate laboratory by PMU personnel no later than 14 days from the date of submission to the PMU or from the date the testing approval letter was received. - 11.
 Upon completion of analysis by the MSP lab, PMU will retrieve the suspected CDS submission and will obtain the completed MSP Laboratory Report (MSP 21-8A) detailing the results of the laboratory analysis. - a.
-The completed MSP Laboratory Report (MSP 21-8A) will be forwarded by the PMU to Central Records for scanning into the Records Management System (RMS) under the incident number for the case. - 11.
+The completed MSP Laboratory Report (MSP 21-8A) will be forwarded by the PMU to Central Records for scanning into the Records Management System (RMS) under the incident number for the case. - 12.
 PMU personnel will disseminate an Intent to Prosecute memo to the submitting deputy. - a.
 Upon receipt of the Intent to Prosecute memo, the primary deputy will review the MSP Laboratory Report (MSP 21-8A) in the RMS under the appropriate complaint number. - b.
-Upon reviewing the lab analysis, and deciding to charge for the CDS, the submitting deputy will forward the completed Intent to Prosecute memo to the PMU. - 12.
-Contraband items will be destroyed; however, small amounts of CDS, when authorized by the Bureau Chief of the ISB, may be converted for educational, canine training, or investigative purposes. - 13.
+Upon reviewing the lab analysis, and deciding to charge for the CDS, the submitting deputy will forward the completed Intent to Prosecute memo to the PMU. - 13.
+Contraband items will be destroyed; however, small amounts of CDS, when authorized by the Bureau Chief of the ISB, may be converted for educational, canine training, or investigative purposes. - 14.
 All CDS submitted to the PMU will be audited quarterly for quality assurance purposes, and records of said audits will be maintained by members of the PMU and the immediate supervisor and kept on the Law Enforcement shared drive (S:\CID\FSU\Property Unit\CDS Quarterly Inventory logs).